react-declarative/react-declarative/docs/auto/interfaces/IScaffold2Props.md

 onOptionClick: (path: string, id: string) => boolean
 ```

+Callback function that is triggered when an option is clicked.

 ### onOptionGroupClick

 ```ts
 onOptionGroupClick: (path: string, id: string) => boolean
 ```

+Function called when an option group is clicked.

 ### onTabChange

 ```ts
 onTabChange: (path: string, tab: string, id: string) => void
 ```

+Represents a callback for when a tab change event occurs.

 ### children